In July 1997, the U.S.

 schedule and hold the consolidated cases in abeyance.
 EPA requested

-the extension to allow time for appropriate EPA officials that
+the extension to allow time for appropriate EPA officials who

-are appointed by the new Administration to review the Ozone NAAQS
+were appointed by the new Administration to review the Ozone

-Rule to determine whether the standards established in the Ozone
+NAAQS Rule to determine whether the standards established in

-NAAQS Rule should be maintained, modified, or otherwise reconsidered.
+the Ozone NAAQS Rule should be maintained, modified, or otherwise

-EPA further requested that it be directed to notify the Court
+reconsidered.
+EPA further requested that it be directed to notify

-and the Parties within 180 days of the Court's order vacating
+the Court and the Parties within 180 days of the Court's order

-the briefing schedule of the actions the Agency has taken or
+vacating the briefing schedule of the actions the Agency has

-intends to take, if any, with regard to the Ozone NAAQS Rule,
+taken or intends to take, if any, with regard to the Ozone NAAQS

 On September 16, 2009,